DivyaSharma0795/rust_lambda_data_processor/README.md

 ## Overview

 This project implements an AWS Lambda function in Rust using Cargo Lambda.
-The Lambda function receives a JSON payload containing three inputs, "id", "name" and "age".
-It takes that input and then populates a DynamoDB database.
+The Lambda function receives a JSON payload containing input "name" .
+It takes that input and then populates a DynamoDB database with the name, and returns the reverse of the name.
 The processed data can be triggered via API Gateway.

+So the function would return `ayvid` if given the input `divya`

 ## Requirements